brigadier/tara/README.md

 #### Note:
 * Uses [Simplepool](https://github.com/brigadier/simplepool) pools.
 You might not like it as `simplepool` uses quite unconventional thing - it compiles pool proc names and other data in a RAM beam module.
+* If you have tarantool 1.7.2 or newer define the `TARANTOOL_V172CALL` macro (by default it is already defined in rebar.config).
+This macro would enable the new `call` method (0x0A) which won't convert result values to array.
+For earlier versions of tarantool undefine this macro.
+Look up the tests for difference in return value of the new and old call methods.

 Build
 -----